Crear12/GreenRoofDataCollect-Process/README.md

 1. Connect the MCU and SD card writer
 2. Format the SD card into FAT32
 3. Insert the SD card
-4. Make the MCU write the data into SD card
+4. Make the MCU write the data into SD card with SensorOutput.ino.
 5. Read the SD card and extract the data

 ## Codes